ineiti/PeakTap/README.md

 I would like to implement the following:

+- add better startup screens: "waiting on GPS" - "downloading maps" - "creating panorama"
+  - for this to work, the panorama creator needs to callback from time to time the main thread while doing its work.
+  - then the panorama should also start painting the main window first, before finishing the rest, for a better UX
 - having some buttons to enable/disable features:
   - make mountains higher (if they're far away) / lower (if you're in the Valais)
   - enable / disable earth curvature
   - showing the panorama in the direction the phone points
   - height above current point (standard is 10m)
-- add better startup screens: "waiting on GPS" - "downloading maps" - "creating panorama"
-  - for this to work, the panorama creator needs to callback from time to time the main thread while doing its work.
-  - then the panorama should also start painting the main window first, before finishing the rest, for a better UX
+- show complete panorama on bottom and allow user to scroll fast using it
 - load tiles from https://map.ineiti.ch for faster loading
 - skip "Searching for GPS" by allowing the user to choose the standing point